shuozhixu/Binary_2024/README.md

 When running these simulations, remember to change the last two elements of line 27 of the file `lmp_nonequal.in` to `Mo Ta`, `Nb Ta`, `Mo V`, `Nb V`, `Ta V`, or `V W`.

-Note: Unless you run a new simulation in a new directory, you need to remove the old file `a_E` in the same directory before running the new simulation.
+Note: Unless we run a new simulation in a new directory, we need to remove the old file `a_E` in the same directory before running the new simulation.
 Otherwise, new data will be appended to the old `a_E` file, which is NOT what we want.

-In total, you will run calculations in 63 random binaries, including 7 equal-molar ones and 56 non-equal-molar ones.
+In total, we will run calculations in 63 random binaries, including 7 equal-molar ones and 56 non-equal-molar ones.

 ### Equal-molar binaries